xddxdd/bird-lg-go/README.md

 Features implemented:

-- Sending queries to BIRD and BIRD6 (only BIRDv1 is tested)
+- Sending queries to BIRD and BIRD6
+  - If you are using BIRDv2, simply point both `--bird` and `--bird6` to the only socket file of BIRDv2
 - Sending "restrict" command to BIRD to prevent unauthorized changes
 - Executing traceroute command on Linux, FreeBSD and OpenBSD